Easy Tips to Treat Bad Breath

 Causes of bad breath

 Brushing one’s teeth a few more times or chewing pieces of gum does not work to eliminate bad breath.
-The stinky bacteria is in full force if we happen to have gingivitis, periodontitis or oral ulcers.
-The following suggested methods by well-experienced dentists can help improve the problem in an easy way.
+The stinky bacteria is in full force if we happen to have gingivitis, periodontitis, or oral ulcers.
+The following suggested methods by well-experienced dentists can help improve the problem easily.

 Bad breath is not eliminated by brushing your teeth a few more times or chewing pieces of gum.